jenskye/2cupsofArt/README.md

 # Hello Artists of the world!

-    *a place where artists and coffee lovers meet... *
+    # a place where artists and coffee lovers' frienship sprouts...

 - [About MySELF](#aboutmyself)
 - [Gallery](#gallery)